-This is the 17th post of a 50 article series for beginners building marketing at B2B startups.
+This is the 17th post of a 50 article series for new marketers at B2B startups.

 The #1 mistake I’ve seen in PR is getting press in publications not read by your targets.